gwake42/mapsindoors-web-sdk-knowledge-base/web-sdk-knowledge-base.md

 - Returns distance in meters and duration in seconds

 ### Gotchas / Notes
-ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Distance Matrix requires the venue's graph ID ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Matrix coordinate format is different from location format
+ÃÂÃÂ°ÃÂÃÂÃÂÃÂÃÂÃÂ ÃÂÃÂ¯ÃÂÃÂ¸ÃÂÃÂ Distance Matrix requires the venue's graph ID ÃÂÃÂ°ÃÂÃÂÃÂÃÂÃÂÃÂ ÃÂÃÂ¯ÃÂÃÂ¸ÃÂÃÂ Matrix coordinate format is different from location format

 ---